hasura/learn-graphql/tutorials/mobile/react-native-apollo/tutorial-site/content/intro-to-graphql/2-fetching-data-queries.md

-When you connect GraphiQL to a GraphQL endpoint, it queries the server for its GraphQL schema and gives you a UI to browse and test queries, and that powers its amazing autocomplete!
+When you connect GraphiQL to a GraphQL endpoint, it queries the server for its GraphQL schema and gives you a UI to browse and test queries, and that powers its amazing autocomplete functionality!

 ![GraphiQL demo](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-react/graphiql.gif)